Contour Hybrid Mix Review

 Glue integrity is actually a combination of the nature of the glue itself and the stiffness of the skin fabric.
 Sticky glue helps skins stay on skis.
 Also, and less obvious, stiffer skins stay better on skis.
 Super soft skin fabric rolls at the edges, letting snow force its way in and leading to glue failure.
 As in everything skin-related, there is a balance to strike.
 Super sticky glue is great until you need to wrestle skins apart from storage, while super stiff fabric is best for glue integrity until you need to pack them in your jacket front.

-The glue and fabric employed by the Hybrid Mix skins stays on your skis worse than most.
-With fastidious use, they do all you need them to do.
-Fastidious use requires, as we alluded to above, some cleaning periodically.
-Your cleaning interval will depend on a intensity of use, attention during storage, and the general “dirtiness” of your ski life.
+The glue and fabric employed by the Hybrid Mix skins stay on your skis worse than most.
+However, with fastidious use, they do all you need them to do.
+Fastidious use requires, as we mentioned above, some cleaning periodically.
+Your cleaning interval will depend on the intensity of use, attention during storage, and the general “dirtiness” of your ski life.
 Cleaning is, by far, best done with the dedicated Contour cleaning products.
-Whether in wipe or spray form, we found the Contour products to be way, way more effective than any sort of improvised solution we could dream up (or track down online…).
+Whether in wipe or spray form, we found the Contour products to be much more effective than any sort of improvised solution we could dream up (or track down online).
 Whatever is actually in Contour's cleaning solution, it isn't readily replicable in another format.
 Do yourself a favor and remain equipped to clean with the proper stuff.
 It is worth it.
-The performance of these skins is worth the marginally greater maintenance required.
+The performance of these skins is worth the marginally greater short-term maintenance required.

 Grip